MarcelloCarioni/MarcelloCarioni.github.io/_pages/about.md

   * Feb 2024: Our paper "[Implicit neural representations for unsupervised super-resolution and denoising of 4D flow MRI](https://arxiv.org/abs/2302.12835)" has been accepted for publication in Computer Methods and Programs in Biomedicine

 <b> Upcoming events: </b>
+* 24 Oct 2024: I will be at the AIM matchmaking for collaborative research grants in Utrecht
 * 5 Sep 2024: I will give a talk at the “MAC-MIGS-Amsterdam/Utrecht Workshop on Scientific Computation, Statistics and PDEs” at CWI

 <b> Contact information: </b>